 If your customer’s first point of contact is with an automated self-service option, your remote support team is free to work on other issues and investigate cases that require human judgment.
 This is a considerable benefit and a massive time saver.
 This streamlining negates the need for large-scale customer service call centers and gives your team more flexibility.

 An everyday use of AI that your customer is probably already familiar with is the chatbot.
 A chatbot is a software system created to conduct conversations with human users.
-Chatbots have actually been around since 1966, but it’s only recently they’ve become ubiquitous thanks to more famous chatbots like Siri and Alexa.
+Chatbots have actually been around since 1966, but it is only recently they have become ubiquitous thanks to more famous chatbots like Siri and Alexa.
 While getting started with a chatbot may seem daunting, most robotic process automation (RPA) is easy to implement, and that includes setting up your very own chatbot.

 The rise in automated customer support means that more information is accessible than ever before.
 More easily accessible data means that your AI implementations can predict customer service problems that may arise before the customer even realizes them.
 This kind of proactive customer service can assist your remote team in recognizing issues that may occur in the future and handling them before they become more significant problems.

 A common trick to remember someone’s name is to use a mnemonic device.
-AI systems don’t need tricks to remember people’s names.
-While support teams need scripts and current customer history while speaking to a customer, a chatbot can easily pull whatever relevant information it needs in seconds.
+AI systems do not need tricks to remember people’s names.
+While support teams need scripts and current customer history when speaking to a customer, a chatbot can easily pull whatever relevant information it needs in seconds.
 This kind of experience can be more personal than talking to a different agent every time you call a company, so your fears that chatbots will harm personalization efforts can be set aside.

-Are you worried that automated customer service is going to replace your team?
+Are you worried that customer service automation is going to replace your team?
 Customer service needs a human element to offer personalized solutions and solve complex problems.
 Bringing automation onboard can enhance the human element of your team, not replace it.
-Specific tools can provide information to employees while they’re speaking to customers, giving them real-time data.
-The right rpa implementation strategy will streamline your support processes, enabling your team to focus on more customer-oriented issues and thereby enhance their customer service abilities.
+Specific tools can provide information to employees while they are speaking to customers, giving them real-time data.
+The right RPA implementation strategy will streamline your support processes, enabling your team to focus on more customer-oriented issues and thereby enhance their customer service abilities.